tapyu/cpp-lessons/README.md

 - Class Name (`Regengine`): Names the class and serves as a blueprint or template for creating objects.
 - Access Specifiers (`public`): Determines the visibility and accessibility of class members. public members are accessible from outside the class and by derived classes.

 > PS: when you see {} in a member function definition within a class declaration in a header file, it means that the function is being defined there and not just declared.
+The inline keyword is often omitted because functions defined inside a class are implicitly inline.

 ## Member functions